plexil-bh/plexil_docs/_build/html/_sources/PLEXILLanguage/PLEXILReferences.rst.txt

 true.
 Lookups found in these conditions are processed as *subscriptions* to the external system for updates to the requested states.
 It is only in this context that *tolerance* is meaningful.
-These Lookup forms are compiled into *LookupOnChange* in Core PLEXIL's XML representation.
+These Lookup forms are compiled into *LookupOnChange* in Core |PLEXIL|'s XML representation.

 The second context for lookups is the synchronous context implied by a node's check conditions (Pre, Post, Invariant) and its body.
 In these contexts, a lookup is processed on demand, that is, its value is *fetched* at specific points in execution of the node.
 Tolerance is meaningless in this context, and ignored if specified.
-These Lookup forms are compiled into *LookupNow* in Core PLEXIL's XML representation.
+These Lookup forms are compiled into *LookupNow* in Core |PLEXIL|'s XML representation.

 .. _the_time_state: